-The sworn application, which must contain the name of the minor and a legal description of the property, is filed and then is supposed to sit for five days.
+The sworn application (which may now be filed by an ad litem appointed for this proceeding), which must contain the name of the minor and a legal description of the property, is filed and then is supposed to sit for five days.
 Citation is optional with the court.
 Most courts will want to see some indication of value beyond a contract and tax statement.
 Venue for this procedure is the same as for a guardianship.
 Court approval is subject to a 'best interest' test on behalf of the minor.

 Upon approval by the court (check your local practice as to whether a hearing is actually required), the sale is closed and the proceeds deposited into the court's registry.
 The funds are available for withdrawal as described above.

 If the minor is not a ward and does not have a parent or managing conservator willing or able to file the application, the court may appoint an attorney ad litem or guardian ad litem to act on the minor's behalf for the limited purpose of applying for an order to sell the minor's interest in the property.